hakimel/reveal.js/typeclasses.md

 ## And the plot thickens...
-How to easily encode complex types?
+How can we easily encode complex types?
 ```scala
 case class Urgency(level: Int)